Some think this Canadian marijuana stock is headed for an epic disaster. Here's where they're right -- and where they're wrong.

 They might not be household names, but these stocks offer tremendous dividends that should grab investors' attention.

-Which stock wins in a battle between these two big drugmakers?
+Which stock wins in a battle between these two Canadian cannabis producers?

-Which stock wins in a matchup between a top ancillary provider to the cannabis industry and a small Canadian cannabis producer?
+Which stock wins in a battle between these two top Canadian cannabis companies?

 The medical technology company's flat year-over-year revenue growth doesn't tell the full story.

 Investors really like the company's sneak peek at its Q4 results, which are scheduled to be officially announced next month.

 The healthcare technology company topped Wall Street estimates on both its top and bottom lines in the third quarter.